ssapienza/ssapienza/writing-presentations.md

 “[Radio Collections at Scale: The Unlocking the Airwaves Project](/documents/amia-2019-presentation.pdf),’ Virtual presentation to the IIIF Archives Community Group, May 12, 2020.

 “Working Together on the Lakeland Digital Archive: A Justice-Centered Approach,” Group presentation at UMD’s 13th Annual English Graduate Student Conference (Abolition as Praxis in Literature, Rhetoric, and Culture), February 28, 2020.

+“Radio Collections at Scale: Unlocking the Airwaves project as a model A/V digital humanities project,” Presentation at the Association of Moving Image Archivists Annual Conference, Baltimore, MD, November 2019.

+"Digitizing and Reviving the Archives of the National Association of Educational Broadcasters," Presentation at the Society for Cinema & Media Studies Annual Conference, Seattle, WA, March 2019.

 “Speaking of Place: Adding Oral Histories to the Lakeland Digital Archive,” Presentation at Intentionally Digital, Intentionally Black, the national conference of the African American Digital Humanities (AADHum) Initiative, October 19, 2018.